sjoerd20/mProgProject/README.md

 For the communication between the different connected devices, [firebase](https://firebase.google.com/) is used.
 This is the place where the playlist, the users and the up- and downvotes are stored.

 ### review of similar apps
+There are many apps that use the following concept: have a group of friends and create a shared playlist.
+Spotify, for example, has such features.
+Each person can then play that playlist independently.
+But the market lacks an app that creates and plays a playlist simultaniously with multiple people, whereby the music is just played from one of the connected devices.

 ### identify hardest parts to implement
 The hardest part to implement is to get the youtube API working properly for each device.
 A correct setup has to be made to make it possible to alter all needed features, for instance updating a playlist with the API.
-There are many tutorials online for setting up an Youtube API, thus if a problem arises, many possible solutions can possible be found.
+There are many tutorials online for setting up an Youtube API, thus if a problem arises many possible solutions can possibly be found.